Guitar Chord Progression Course

 Harmonize the major scale – Step 1

-This is where it all starts and where all music theory teachers kind of agree.
+This is where it all starts and where all music theory teachers (kind of) agree.
+We harmonize the major scale and get seven chords.

-The ABC’s of musical harmony does have many names but at least we all agree on the fundamental principles.
+The ABCs of musical harmony do have many names, but at least we all agree on the fundamental principles.

 In a minor key – Step 2